nav-solutions/gnss-qc/README.md

 [![MRSV](https://img.shields.io/badge/MSRV-1.81.0-orange?style=for-the-badge)](https://github.com/rust-lang/rust/releases/tag/1.81.0)
 [![License](https://img.shields.io/badge/license-MPL_2.0-orange?style=for-the-badge&logo=mozilla)](https://github.com/rtk-rs/qc-traits/blob/main/LICENSE)

-The GNSS Quality Control (QC) library is a complete scalable and highly configurable library that allows the design and deployment GNSS and Geodesy processing pipelines.
+The GNSS Quality Control (QC) library is a flexible library to process GNSS data and perform data control and verifications.

 The origin of this library, is to answer the need to gather several different data sources, as required by GNSS post-processing.
 Since the spectrum of GNSS applications is broad, so is the potential applications of `GNSS-QC`.
-Here are a few we can either think of or have already been tested and deployed:

-* Process RINEX files
-* Process SP3 files (on `sp3` lib feature)
-* Orbital projection from radio messages (on `navigation` lib feature)
-* Orbital projection from SP3 laboratory files (on `navigation` lib feature)
+The workflow is divided in two steps

+- Parse and stack the data, forming a `QcContext`.
+It offers smart data indexing
+- Process the context by requesting one or several analysis: obtain a `QcRunReport`.

+Amongst all analysis we support, we can mention:

+- RINEX observation analysis
-* SP3 / radio residual analysis (on `navigation` lib feature)
+- SP3 spatial and temporal residual analysis
-* Precise clock products and analysis
+- Precise clock analysis
-* radio / precise clock residual analysis
-* Preprocessing (down sampling, filtering, transpositions..)
-* Resolve precise P.V.T (Position, Velocity, Time) solutions (on `navigation` lib feature)
+- Position, Velocity Time (P.V.T) solutions solving (on `navigation` feature)
-* Resolve precise CGGTTS solutions (on `navigation` + `cggtts` lib features)
+* CGGTTS solutions solving (on `navigation` + `cggtts` feature)

-To offer all of this, `GNSS-QC` relies on core principles and building blocks:
-- Core parsers (RINEX, SP3 by `RTK-rs`)
-- The Iterator ecosystem offered by Rust
-- The scalable multithreading ecosystem offered by Rust
-- Temporal support offered by the `Nyx-Space`
-- Navigation support, offered by the `Nyx-Space` framework

 Licensing
 =========